-1. Recommend that the City Council readopt Administrative Policy 2.2 (Investment of Financial Assets) without modification.
+1. Recommend that the City Council adopt modifications to Administrative Policy 2.2 (Investment of Financial Assets) to ensure its continued adequacy and effectiveness

 AND

 2. Recommend that the City Council renew its delegation of investment authority to the City Treasurer pursuant to California Government Code Section 53607 for a one-year period.